Indonesian parliamentary committee finishes deliberating contentious jobs bill

 next week.

-national strike by 5 million workers on Oct.
-6 to 8 to protest
+national strike on Oct.
+6 to 8 to protest the bill, which

 The so-called "omnibus" bill, aimed at revising over 70